UAV Ground School and Flight Training

 Delivered at two locations by Transport Canada Flight Training Unit and accepted by Transport Canada for SFOC and Pilot Permits.

 Course instructors hold ATPL with Flight Instructor rating.
-This UAV Ground School is registered with Transport Canada as compliant with UAV SFOC requirements and as a Transport Canada Flight School Certificate, future proofed for any future regulatory changes and pilot permits.
+This UAV Ground School is declared with Transport Canada as compliant with UAV SFOC requirements.

 Buttonville Airport, 2833 16th Ave, Markham, ON L3R 0P8